-We are delighted that plaques are being placed in villages, towns and on key sites along our route.
-These include Nieuwpoort, Diksmuide, Ypres, Albert, Poppy Country, Auchy-Les-Mines, Arras and Vimy Ridge.
-Many more are going into place now.
-Below are some details of the stages of the route with the key locations marked, the villages and towns along the entire route, and references to which IGN & NGI maps to use.
+With Belgium now complete, we are delighted that plaques are being placed in villages, towns and on key sites along the entire route .
+These include The Somme, Albert, Poppy Country, Auchy-Les-Mines, Arras, Vimy Ridge, Peronne, Soissons, Suippes, Verdun, Senones and Pfetterhouse and more are going into place now.
+Below are some details of the stages of the route with the key locations marked the villages and towns along the entire route, and references to which IGN & NGI maps to use.
+It remains our intention to produce our own map in time, but do bear with us as to coordinate, gain permission and mark the eventual route does take time.
 The choice is yours, and of course, you can choose to cycle or even drive the route of The Western Front Way.

 All the routes are free to download and share as widely as you would like.
 If you want more information do drop us a line at firstname.lastname@example.org and we will try and help.